 An unsecured loan, on the other hand, has no collateral.
 The vast majority of car loans are secured loans, but people with good credit sometimes choose to take out an unsecured auto loan.
 In this instance, if the person dies, the car loan is no different than any other unsecured debt like a credit card or personal loan.
 It will become the responsibility of the estate and any co-signers to satisfy the lender.

 What to Do If a Loved One Dies

-If the person named as heir to the car in the will or other surviving friends and family members are interested in potentially keeping the car, it’s a good idea to keep making payments on any unsecured car loans to avoid having the car repossessed before a decision is made.
+If the person named as heir to the car in the will or other surviving friends and family members are interested in keeping the car, it’s important to keep up the payments to avoid having the car repossessed before a decision is made.

 If a surviving family member decides to keep the car, it will need to be processed by a probate court in order to ensure the person is the legal heir and to transfer the title.

 The new owner will also need to pay any state registration fees or taxes, take out auto insurance in their own name, and refinance the car loan or pay off the balance of the loan in full.